europace/baufi-passende-vorschlaege-api/docs/howto_prolongation.md

     end
     deactivate a
 ```
-### request loan prologation offer
+### Request loan prolongation offer

-To find the right financial proposals for prologation, the data of the old loan(s) (`darlehensliste`) is mandatory .
+To find the right financial proposals for prolongation, the data of the old loan(s) (`darlehensliste`) is mandatory .

 For prolongation offers no creditworthiness information on consumers is required, only the zip code is needed at the property in order to be able to make a regional restriction.